oraoraoraaa/Linux-Walkthrough/README.md

 ```
 (See more information [here](https://wiki.archlinux.org/title/Locale).)

-CAUTION: DO NOT use encoding identifiers in a mixed way.
+CAUTION: DO NOT mix use the encoding methods.
 If you've chosen UTF-8, then keep it consistent for the remaining languages.

 Then, save and close the file, and run:
 ```